airbytehq/airbyte/docs/cloud/managing-airbyte-cloud/manage-schema-changes.md

 When a new stream is detected and propagated, the first sync will fill all data in as if it is a historical sync.
 When a stream is deleted from the source, the stream will stop updating, and we leave any existing data in the destination.
 The rest of the enabled streams will continue syncing.

 In all cases, if a breaking change is detected, the connection will be paused for manual review to prevent future syncs from failing.
 Breaking schema changes occur when:
-* The data type of a field from the source changes
 * An existing primary key is removed from the source
 * An existing cursor is removed from the source